 - Provide health education, promotion, and disease prevention

-Two district nurses and nurse associates serve DCSD families.
+Two district nurses and one nurse associate serve DCSD families.

 School Nurse (WSECC, JCE, & DHS)– Julie Goedken, BSN, RN